pangolp/wiki-ac/docs/account.md

 ### recruiter

 The account ID of another account.
 Used for recuit-a-friend system.
-See [account#id][1]